BestTimesToVisit.com Logo

 safety

-Islamabad is generally safe, but it's always best to be aware of your surroundings, especially at night.
-Avoid walking alone in poorly lit areas.
-Register your details with your embassy or consulate upon arrival, just in case of emergencies.
+Islamabad is generally safe, but be mindful of your belongings in crowded areas.
+Avoid walking alone in poorly lit areas at night.
+Register your details with your embassy or consulate upon arrival.

 culture

-Dress modestly, especially when visiting religious sites or more conservative areas.
-Women might consider wearing a scarf to cover their heads in certain places.
-Learn a few basic Urdu phrases – it will be greatly appreciated by locals and enhance your interactions.
+Dress modestly, especially when visiting religious sites.
+Women should consider covering their heads and shoulders.
+Learn a few basic Urdu phrases – it will be appreciated by locals and enhance your interactions.

 food